Rohithg04/Live-IPL-Score-App/README.md

-Live IPL Score App Using React and JavaScript
+Live IPL Score App Using React.JS and JavaScript